 acting on $L^2_{\mathrm{sym}}(\R^{2N})$.
 Here, we have denoted $(x,y)^{\perp}=(-y,x)$.

-The operator $\bA_j(x_1, x_2,\dots,x_N):=\bA_j$ is the statistical gauge vector potential felt by the particle $j$ due to an influence of all the other particles.
-In this picture, anyons are described as bosons, each of them carrying an Aharonov-Bohm magnetic flux of strength $\alpha$.
+The operator $\bA_j(x_1, x_2,\dots,x_N)=\bA_j$ is the statistical gauge vector potential felt by particle $j$ due to the influence of all the other particles.
+In this picture, anyons are described as bosons, each of them carrying an Aharonov--Bohm magnetic flux of strength $\alpha$.